hapinessjs/sequelize-module/README.md

 ### Injecting a model

 To Inject a Model in your application you just need to pass it to the array of `declarations` of your @`HapinessModule`.

+> See examples directory for a basic working implementation.
+Run it with the command `npm run dev:watch`.

 ## ```SequelizeClientService``` functions